Subscribe To My YouTube Channel!

 The climax of my Call of Cthulhu review came as the cult is working on summoning a sea monster with Sarah Hawkins behind it.
 You’ll be able to choose a few different options but in my game, I refused to believe most of the nonsense and focused on reality.
 Sarah Hawkins kills herself, and Pierce is seen after the credits back in his office in Boston sitting alone.

 The other endings include Pierce struggling with the events and foreshadows suicide.
-Another portrays Pierce in a mental cell being treated for his insanity and the last ending you can actually summon the sea monster as it sends everyone into a killing frenzy.
+Another portrays Pierce in a mental cell being treated for his insanity and in the last ending you can actually summon the sea monster as it sends everyone into a killing frenzy.

 Call of Cthulhu Gameplay:

 “Gameplay” if you want to call it was rare in my Call of Cthulhu review.
-The game has been described as a role-playing survival horror game, but I’d say it’s more of an interactive game with decision making centered as the main focus.
-It’s a walking-simulator and as Pierce, you’ll walk around the town and buildings searching for clues.
+The game has been described as a role-playing survival horror game, but I’d say it’s more of an interactive game with decision-making centered as the main focus.
+It’s a walking simulator and as Pierce, you’ll walk around the town and buildings searching for clues.
 They are very obvious and alert you to their presence with a glowing icon.

 The game opens with a strange intro that has you play a small portion of a level that you’ll play later on.
 I liked the setting of my Boston office and detective agency but sadly you’re only there for five minutes of the entire game.
 It’s too bad because I think that would have added a nice layer to the game with the ability to accept other small cases and use your office as the hub.
-Right away, I could tell that Pierce was an alcoholic and there’s plenty of chances to drink booze in the game but I chose not to partake in any drinking during my Call of Cthulhu review fearing that it would compromise the sanity of Pierce.
+Right away, I could tell that Pierce was an alcoholic and there were plenty of chances to drink booze in the game but I chose not to partake in any drinking during my Call of Cthulhu review fearing that it would compromise the sanity of Pierce.

-You can earn character points completing chapters and finding clues.
+You can earn character points by completing chapters and finding clues.
 Using the points you have earned you can build skills for Pierce.
 Some options include his strength, investigation skills, medical knowledge, cult knowledge, ability to influence others, and psychology of investigations.
 It all determines on how you want to progress through the game.
 I love leveling characters up and I enjoyed picking which points to use on what skills.

 With each chapter completed, you’ll be met with a small diary entry of what just happened while the next chapter loads.
 Unfortunately, the loading times take forever.
 I was surprised at one point to use the bathroom, get a drink, and play with the cat to come back to find the chapter was still loading during my Call of Cthulhu review.
 Character animations aren’t as polished as they should be and you’ll notice some textures are a little rough around the edges.
 The animations are average, but for some reason, the fingers and hands of people don’t look natural to me when I played.
 The fingers seemed to move too much, like floppy french-fries.